Copyright 2008-2015 Nokia Networks

 return dictionary.pop(key, default)

-"""Keeps the given ``keys`` in the ``dictionary`` and removes all other.
+"""Keeps the given ``keys`` in the ``dictionary`` and removes all others.

 Example: